 Ex Parte & Probate Department

-Ex Parte: A special department of Superior Court assigned responsibility under Local Rules for certain short matters and emergency or unopposed orders.
+Ex Parte is a special department of Superior Court assigned responsibility, under Local Court Rules, for certain short matters and emergency or unopposed orders.

 Please Note: King County Superior Court requires that certain ex parte matters be presented through the Clerk’s Office in writing, without oral argument.
 Please review the Ex Parte Motions and Hearings Manual, available on the Clerk’s Office Website, for specific information on related procedures.